sjanhunen/dokimazo/papers/one-question.rst

 The Heart
 ---------

 When we think of this word, its natural to imagine a bodily organ that pumps blood.
 But the Hebrew words *leb* and *lebab*, which are translated *heart* in the Old Testament, literally mean the innermost part of something.
-These words used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".
+These words are used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".

-When heart is spoken of in the human context, it represents the innermost part or central part of your soul.
+When heart is spoken of in the human context, it represents the innermost or central part of your soul.
 Life is described, in Proverbs 4:23, as flowing out of the heart:

    Keep thy heart with all diligence; for out of it [are] the issues of life.

-The heart is like the fountain your life flows out of.
+The heart is seen as the fountain your life flows out of.
 It drives the very activities and actions of life.

-This understanding of the heart as the source of the activity of the soul is found throughout the teaching of Christ.
-In a great moment of teaching, the Pharasees come to Christ and ask Him why he didn't wash His hands before eating as was their tradition.
-Christ has a marvelous way of taking such a surface-level question and turning it around to teach something much deeper.
+This understanding of the heart is found throughout the teaching of Christ.
+In a great moment of teaching, the Pharasees come to Christ and ask Him why he didn't wash His hands before eating, according to their tradition.
+Christ has a marvelous way of taking this surface-level question and turning it around to teach something much deeper.

-   [Mat 15:17-20 KJV] 17 Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?
-18 But those things which proceed out of the mouth come forth from the heart; and they defile the man.
-19 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: 20 These are [the things] which defile a man: but to eat with unwashen hands defileth not a man.
+   [Mat 15:17-20 KJV] Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?
+But those things which proceed out of the mouth come forth from the heart; and they defile the man.
+For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: These are [the things] which defile a man: but to eat with unwashen hands defileth not a man.

-The Pharasees were worrying about being made unclean by dirty hands.
-That was only a surface level cleanness.
+The Pharasees were worrying about being made unclean with dirty hands.
+But this was only a surface level cleanliness.
 It was their heart that was really making them unclean.
-And no amount of washing in water would cleanse that part of them.
+And no amount of washing in water could cleanse that part.

 In the Sermon on the Mount in Matthew 5, Christ zeros in on the heart in a series of alternating contrasts between the letter of the law and the Spirit of God that was behind the law.
 He says, in effect: